get-convex/reactions/README.md

 // Counts: ❤️: 1 (👍 count went to 0)
 ```

-This makes the component perfect for:
+This default behavior makes the component perfect for:

 - **Single-choice reactions** (like/unlike, upvote/downvote)
 - **Emoji reactions** where users pick one emoji
 - **Rating systems** where users can change their rating
 - **Voting systems** where users can change their vote

-If you need multiple reactions per user, you have two options:
+**Need multiple reactions per user?**

+You have two options:

-- Use different **namespaces** for each reaction category, or
+1. Use different **namespaces** for each reaction category (recommended for
+   different types of reactions)
-- Set `allowMultipleReactions: true` to allow multiple reactions in the same namespace
+2. Set `allowMultipleReactions: true` to allow multiple reactions in the same
+   namespace (see below)

 ### Add a Reaction